wds4/DCoSL/dips/conceptGraph/declarations/word.md

 }
 ```

-(above has been edited and may not match the below)
+NOTE: the above word type (above) may not match the published version (below) due to editing subsequent to publishing.

 ## Publication to nostr